stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/set_destination/_index.md

 ## MailMergeSettings.set_Destination method

 Specifies how Microsoft Word will output the results of a mail merge.
-The default value is Default.
+The default value is **Default**.